 Most modern DSPS, such as Apache Storm and Twitter Heron, have the ability to easily scale up or scale down the operators of a topology and re-schedule the physical plan.
 Many scheduling algorithms are available for these systems (each based on optimising for certain criteria) and even more are represented in the literature.

-There are many examples from the research community of attempts to create automatic scaling systems for DSPS.
+As well as Dhalion, there are many examples from the research community of attempts to create automatic scaling systems for DSPS.
 These are usually based on optimising schedulers that aim to minimise certain criteria, such as the network distance between operators that communicate large tuples or very high volumes of tuples or to ensure no worker node is overloaded by operators that require a lot of processing resources.
 While the new physical plans these schedulers produce may be optimal compared to the current cluster operator layout, none of these systems assess weather the physical plan they produce will actually result in a topology that is capable of meeting a performance target.

 If a modelling system was available that could assess a proposed physical plan and predict its likely performance before it is deployed, an auto-scaling system could iterate to a resource and operator layout plan that is likely to meet a given performance target.